ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 In case you are just building a simple landing page with nothing complicated happening with regards to the CSS, Tailwind could make you faster.
 When you work on other projects, however, Tailwind will slow you down.

 A related problem is that Tailwind's class names are not consistent.
 For example, `justify-content: center` becomes `justify-center`, but `align-items: center` (for some reason) does not become `align-center`, but rather `items-center`.
 When I wanted to add a border of size 1, I was confused that `border-1` does not do anything.
 So I went to the [border documentation](https://tailwindcss.com/docs/border-width) and found that you have to write `border`, whereas `border-2` indeed yields a border of size 2.
 I will probably not stumble upon this again but have to remember all these quirks of the language.
 Speaking of borders, a border at the top is abbreviated by `border-t`, but the [top property](https://tailwindcss.com/docs/top-right-bottom-left) is abbreviated `top`.

+The following quote describes best how I feel writing Tailwind.

+> CSS is like writing with your hands, Tailwind is like cutting words from a newspaper.

+I cannot just write CSS like I normally would, instead I need to find utility classes (words) that achieve what I want.

 ## Code duplication